ployt0/server_monitor/README.md

 WantedBy=default.target
 ```

-Don't be lulled into placing these in the user home subdirectory like
+Don't start as I began by placing these in the user home subdirectory, like
 `~/.config/systemd/user/rmt-monitor.service`.
 Doing so causes the timer to stop
 when the user logs out.
 It may resume upon re-login but that leaves gaps.
 Instead, use `/etc/systemd/system/rmt-monitor.service`. `/etc/systemd/system/`
 is described as, "System units created by the administrator", here:
 <https://www.freedesktop.org/software/systemd/man/systemd.unit.html>.

-`User=ployt0` underneath the `[Service]` section enables that user to retain
-ownership of the files and content residing in their home path.

-I chose to use the user home subdirectory initially, because people raved
-about it. <https://askubuntu.com/a/859583> describes how "lingering" my user
+<https://askubuntu.com/a/859583> describes how "lingering" my user
-could have prevented this.
+could have prevented service interruption.
 A year older, <https://askubuntu.com/a/676022>
 states the opposite, which is what I did, after a brief flirtation with the
 *new* ideas.

-Beginning in the home directory was one way for my user to retain file
+`User=ployt0` underneath the `[Service]` section enables that user to retain
-ownership, even after copying to `/etc/systemd/system`.
-Systemd still works
-with them.
+ownership of the files and content residing in their home path.

+Use `sudo` to copy files to `/etc/systemd/system` so as to preserve
+unprivileged ownership.
+Systemd is fine with this.

-In addition to running `systemctl daemon-reload` whenever advised in a
+In addition to running `systemctl daemon-reload` whenever advised in the output
-command's output, I can debug services (and timers) using:
+of another `systemctl` command, I can debug services (and timers) using:

 ```shell
 $ systemctl start rmt-monitor